 How to get to Afghanistan

-Travel to Afghanistan, your options by land (we recommend none of them for security reasons)
+Travel to Afghanistan, your options by land (for security reasons, we recommend NONE of them)

 1. From Uzbekistan to Hayratan, Mazar Sharif